facebookresearch/NeuralCompression/README.md

 own `tests` folder.

-We use `black` for formatting, `isort` for import sorting, `flake8` for linting, `mypy` for type checking.
+We use `black` for formatting, `isort` for import sorting, `flake8` for linting, and `mypy` for type checking.

 ## License